 Conducting Public Engagement in Times of Dissonances:

-#EUSEA2020 offers all practitioners in the field a Pan-European platform to expand their networks and enhance their skills via inspiring keynotes, interactive sessions and co-creative workshops.
-The conference shares and discusses relevant topics, funding programs and formats mainly related to the areas of public engagement and science communication.
+The online edition of #EUSEA2020 offered practitioners in the field a Pan-European platform to expand their networks and enhance their skills via inspiring keynotes, interactive sessions and co-creative workshops.
+The conference shared and discussed relevant topics, funding programs and formats mainly related to the areas of public engagement and science communication.

-At the main conference on 29-30 October 2020 keynotes will be given by Margie McCarthy, Head of Education and Engagement at Science Foundation Ireland, on “Why Innovation, Expertise and Impact are Important for Science Communications”; and Prof. Dietram Scheufele, Wisconsin-Madison, USA, on “How Dissonance can be Good – Why Our New Inability to Disagree makes Engagement so Difficult”.
-Other interesting talks include the “Uptake of Careers in STEAM” (Science, Technology, Engineering, Arts and Maths), “Educational Robotics”, and “Celebrity Science”.
-The conference evenings will offer a virtual Pub Quiz and a fabulous “ESUEA Paper Orchestra”, shaped by all conference participants, conducted by musician and artist Michael Bradke.
+Keynotes were delivered by Margie McCarthy, Head of Education and Engagement at Science Foundation Ireland, on “Why Innovation, Expertise and Impact are Important for Science Communications”; and Prof. Dietram Scheufele, Wisconsin-Madison, USA, on “How Dissonance can be Good – Why Our New Inability to Disagree makes Engagement so Difficult”.
+The many interesting talks included the “Uptake of Careers in STEAM” (Science, Technology, Engineering, Arts and Maths), “Educational Robotics”, and “Celebrity Science”.
+The conference evenings offered a virtual Pub Quiz and a fabulous “EUSEA Paper Orchestra”, shaped by all conference participants, conducted by musician and artist Michael Bradke.

-At the pre-conference on 28 October workshops will be offered by UNESCO on “Science Engagement for Sustainable Futures”, by the Universities of Groningen and Valencia on “Using LEGO Serious Play to Foster Engagement and Stakeholder Dialogues”; and by EUSEA on the new “European Science Engagement Platform”.
-In total, the interactive, dialogue-oriented online-event will present 31 sessions with 41 speakers from 14 countries.
+At the pre-conference on 28 October workshops were offered by UNESCO on “Science Engagement for Sustainable Futures”, by the Universities of Groningen and Valencia on “Using LEGO Serious Play to Foster Engagement and Stakeholder Dialogues”; and by EUSEA on the new “European Science Engagement Platform”, which was officially launched on October 30.